 - Pour dough out onto a floured surface and knead for 3- 5 minutes, incorporating more flour if needed.
 Dough should not be sticky, but more of a soft and tacky feel.

-- Take each of the dough balls and roll into a 10-12 inch circle on a lightly floured surface.
+- Take each of the dough balls and roll into a 10-12 inch circle on a mat or a lightly floured surface.

 - Spread the room temperature butter into a thin and even layer around the rim of the circles about 2-3 inches into it.
 Do not cover the whole circle or they will not hold in their shape.